 SNAP THE PHOTO!

-- Set your camera in macro mode( usually the little flower on your camera or flower mode).,
+- If you wantChristmas tree Bokeh, Set your camera in macro mode( usually the little flower on your camera or flower mode).,

 - Distance from your tree can make a difference!